mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 Gravitic Pistol

 The gravitic pistol employs the same technology as its peers and offers similar performance to a gauss pistol.
-However, the addition of the on- board computer/1, Agent program and the Zero-G trait make it a cut above most pistols.
+However, the addition of the on-board computer/1, Agent program and the Zero-G trait make it a cut above most pistols.
 Battery life is 48 hours.

 ```
 Weapon TL Range Damage Kg Cost
-Gravitic Pistol 15 30 3D+3 5 (1.5) Cr3500
+Gravitic Pistol 15 30 3D+35 (1.5) Cr3500
 ```

 ```